derammo/lf2app/README.md

 # lf2app

 This is the support page for the "Looking Forward To" iOS and WatchOS application.
-You may reports about bugs you encounter via the "Issues" tab.
+You can file any bug reports or feature requests via the "Issues" tab.

 LICENSING: